d-buchmann/Part-DB-server/docs/usage/tips_tricks.md

 the `ENFORCE_CHANGE_COMMENTS_FOR` option.
 See the configuration reference for more information.

+## Part filters

+You can do basic filtering of parts by the following core data sources:
+- Category
+- Supplier
+- Manufacturer
+- Storage location
+- Footprint

+Additionally, on a parts data table there is a drop-down filter at the top.
+There you can specify extra filters for every part property.
+Multiple filters are combined by logic AND.

 ## Personal stocks and stock locations

-For maker spaces and universities with a lot of users, where each user can have his own stock, which only he should be able to access, you can assign the user as "owner" of a part lot.
-This way, only he is allowed to add or remove parts from this lot.
+For maker spaces and universities with a lot of users, where each user can have their own stock, which only they should be able to access, you can assign the user as "owner" of a part lot.
+Now, only this user is allowed to add or remove parts from this specific lot.

 ## Update notifications